firefly-iii/data-importer/readme.md

 ## Features

-* Import from over 6000 banks
+* Import from many banks using third party data providers
 * Import over the command line for easy automation
 * Import over an API for easy automation
 * Use rules and data mapping for transaction clarity